-Her work has been featured in solo and group exhibitions in Singapore and Japan, including the ION Art Orchard Gallery, the Ueno No Mori Art Museum (Royal Art Museum) in Japan, the National Art Gallery in Tokyo, the Tokyo Metropolitan Art Museum in Ueno, the Intercontinental Hotel in Osaka and the ANA Crowne Plaza Hotel in Kobe.
+"Trained in Japan, I now live between the US and Singapore, major shows/exhibitions include the ION Orchard Gallery in Singapore, the 29th Annual International Society of Experimental Artists, the Ueno No Mori Art Museum (Royal Art Museum), the National Art Gallery and the Tokyo Metropolitan Art Museum in Tokyo; the Intercontinental Hotel In Osaka and ANA Crowne Plaza Hotel in Kobe.”

 This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist